amponce/market-intel/outstatic/content/posts/the-energy-update.md

 ***!!!!!12 MONTH FIXED PRICES CONTINUE TO BEAT THE 2022 FIRST OF THE MONTH INDEX AVERAGES!!!!!***

-**Indicative Fixed Prices as of 8/14/2023**
+**Indicative Fixed Prices as of 8/21/2023**

 Start Date Term PG&E CG SoCal CG

-Sep ’23 1 mo. $6.55 $7.65
+Sep ’23 1 mo. $5.49 $6.25

-Sep ’23 3 mo. $6.90 $7.95
+Sep ’23 3 mo. $5.90 $6.85

-Sep ‘23 6 mo. $8.10 $9.40
+Sep ‘23 6 mo. $7.30 $8.50

-Sep ’23 12 mo. $6.75 $7.65
+Sep ’23 12 mo. $6.25 $7.05

-Sep ’23 24 mo. $6.35 $7.15
+Sep ’23 24 mo. $6.10 $6.85

-Nov ’23 – Mar ‘24 $8.35 $9.55
+Nov ’23 – Mar ‘24 $7.70 $8.85

-Apr ’24 – Aug ‘25 $5.20 $5.75
+Apr ’24 – Aug ‘25 $5.10 $5.55

-\*\*STORAGE REPORT – \*\*The most recent forecast for storage was an injection of 30Bcf.
-The actual number comes in at 29Bcf.
-We're now 535Bcf higher than this time last year and 305Bcf above the 5-year average of 2,725Bcf.
-At 3,030Bcf, total working gas is within the 5-year historical range.
-End of Injection Season level forecast falls to 3.05Tcf, down from the earlier forecast of 4.1Tcf.
+**STORAGE REPORT – **The most recent forecast for storage was an injection of 35Bcf.
+The actual number comes in at 35Bcf.
+We're now 549Bcf higher than this time last year and 299Bcf above the 5-year average of 2,766Bcf.
+At 3,065Bcf, total working gas is within the 5-year historical range.
+End of Injection Season level forecast falls AGAIN to 3.90Tcf, down from the earlier forecast of 4.1Tcf.
+CPUC is trying to increase Aliso Canyon storage for this winter from 41Bcf to 68Bcf.
+The vote will be announced 8-31-23.

-\*\*WEATHER – Time to change the weather charts from summer to winter!! \*\*The 3-month forecast (Sep/Oct/Nov) shows some Indian Summer possibility.
+**WEATHER – Time to change the weather charts from summer to winter!! **The 3-month forecast (Sep/Oct/Nov) shows some Indian Summer possibility.
 In the past, warmer temps in the South and Gulf regions, later in the season, have been coupled with a higher hurricane count.
 When hurricanes come to shore, they often knock out power, dropping natural gas demand and creating a glut of natural gas supply.
 That glut can push NYMEX and (regional) Basis prices down.
 Then we look at the Nov/Dec/Jan forecast and it’s looking very mild, especially in the regions that pile on HDDs (heating demand days, people – you should know these acronyms by now).
 If that forecast comes to fruition, a second possible natural gas glut could take place.

-The 5-day to 15-day forecast favors higher prices as the Mid-Con, TX, Gulf, Mid-Atlantic regions experience sweltering heat.
+The 5-day to 10-day forecast looks bearish with above normal temperatures sitting in areas already expected to be hot.
+The 10-day to 15-day forecast also favors bearish prices as most of the U.S. is forecasted to enjoy normal to below normal temperatures.